lizhunan/IELTS/writing/Task2练习.md

 Recently, with the development of technology and sicence, an increasing number of machines complete the hard physical work in certain industry.
 In my view, this trend has more positive effects than negative effects.

 The machine could be good at involving hard physical works better.
 The power of machine is bigger than that of human.
-So, machine is more fit hard physical works which always harm personal healthy such as moving heavy stuff, working for long time and working in a noisy environment.
+So, machine is more fit hard physical works which always harm **~~personal~~ individual health^1^** such as moving heavy stuff, working for long time and working in a noisy environment.
 Besides, people usually generate bad mood such as a sense of bore, because of a large quantity of repetitive works.
 As a result, this bad mood could bring bad influence such as decline of work efficiency, which is disadvantage for economic development.

 Some industry might benefit from using machine instead of human.
-For example, employer must pay salar and insurence for their employee, which is a large part of expenditure.
-Compare with human, machine just need power such as fossil fuel and electric power.
+For example, employer must pay salary and insurance for their employee, which is a large part of expenditure.
+Compared with human, machine just need power such as fossil fuel and electric power.
 That expenditure is far lower than cost of labor.
 As a result, some factory might gain economic profit from using machine.

 It is admitted that the overuse of machine could bring some society problems.
 For example, an increasing number of machines might occupy more human's jobs, which lead to the increase of unemployment rate.

 To sum up, although the overuse machine could bring some society prbolems, machine generate a large amount of benefit to society.

+1. personal 个人的，私人的。individual health 个人健康

 ## Global issues